JonmarCorpuz/SecondBrain/AWS - IAM.md

 * Roles aren't associated with a specific user or group but can be assumed by many different IAM users, AWS services, or even by trusted entities outside of AWS
 * Used to grant permissions dynamically rather than attaching policies directly to IAM users
 * Easier to maintain compared to IAM users since the temporary credentials for IAM roles expire after a defined period of time, meanwhile IAM users have long-term credentials in the form of username and password combinations or a set of access keys that only expire when the admin of that account rotates those keys

+### Service IAM Role

+A service IAM role is a role that a service assumes to perform actions in the user's account on their behalf

+* Must include all the permissions that the service needs to access the AWS resource that it must work with

+### Service-Linked IAM Role

+A service-linked IAM role is a predefined role that's directly linked to an AWS service

+* Includes all permissions that the service needs to call other AWS services on the user's behalf
+* Defines how users create, modify, and delete a service-linked role

 ## IAM Policy